squidmin/terraform-labs/docs/setup_1.md

   Consider using Terraform Cloud or a remote backend in GCP to store your state file.
 - **Security Practices**: Keep your service account key file secure and never commit it to version control.
   Use environment variables or encrypted secrets management solutions for handling sensitive information.
-- **Modularize Your Configuration**: As your infrastructure frows, consider breaking down your Terraform configuration into mofules.
+- **Modularize Your Configuration**: As your infrastructure grows, consider breaking down your Terraform configuration into mofules.
   Modules allow you to reuse and manage common sets of resources more efficiently.

 By following these steps, you'll have set up a basic Terraform configuration for provisioning resources in your GCP project.